nodeca/pica/README.md

 Here is a short list of problems you can face:

 - Loading image:
-  - Due to JS security restrictions, you can load to canvas only images from same domain or local files.
+  - Due to JS security restrictions, you can process images from the same domain or local files only.
 If you load images from remote domain use proper `Access-Control-Allow-Origin` header.
   - iOS has resource limits for canvas size & image size.
     Look [here](https://github.com/stomita/ios-imagefile-megapixel)